TBear79/rabbit-chatter/README.md

 Default: false

-If true, console-messages from winston-fast-rabbitmq will be suppressed.
+If true, console-messages from rabbit-chatter will be suppressed.

 ### protocol